Maha Minister Nawab Malik arrested by ED for alleged money laundering; NCP and allies defend him | Politics

 - India

-Malik, who was questioned by the ED here for six hours, was taken for a routine health check-up following his arrest and produced in a court which remanded him in the agency's custody till March 3.
+The arrest of the second high-profile NCP leader by the ED within four months stirred a political storm in the state with the opposition BJP demanding his sacking, but Malik's Nationalist Congress Party (NCP) and its allies Congress and Shiv Sena came out in his defence and ruled out his resignation.

-The development stirred a political storm in the state with the opposition BJP demanding his sacking, but Malik's Nationalist Congress Party (NCP) and its allies Congress and Shiv Sena came out in his defence and ruled out his resignation.
+Malik, 62, was questioned by the ED for six hours and arrested shortly before 3 PM at the ED office in south Mumbai's Ballard Estate area as he was ''evasive'' in his replies, officials said, adding his statement was recorded under the Prevention of Money Laundering Act (PMLA).

 Deshmukh was arrested by the ED on November 2 and continues to remain in judicial custody since then in Arthur Road jail.